 Visitors must sign in, identifying their name, the date and time of arrival, and the classroom or location they are visiting.
-Approved visitors must take a tag identifying themselves as a guest and place the tag on their outer clothing in a clearly visible location.
-Visitors are required to proceed immediately to their location in a quiet manner.
-All visitors must return to the main office and sign out before leaving the school.
+Visitors must take a name tag as a guest and place the tag to their outer clothing in a clearly visible location.
+Visitors are required to return to the main office and sign out before leaving the building.
+Students who wish to have a visitor with them at school must have principal permission at least one day in advance.